Brochures Brochures

 Keelung-Taiwan

 Our voyage ends in the Taiwanese city of Keelung.
-Disembark Coral Adventurer at 9:30 am and bid farewell to new-found friends, the Master and crew.
+Disembark Coral Geographer at 9:30am and bid farewell to new-found friends, the Master and crew.

 This itinerary is an indication of the destinations we visit and activities on offer.
 Throughout the expedition we may make changes to the itinerary as necessary to maximise your expeditionary experience.
 Allowances may be made for seasonal variations, weather, tidal conditions, and any other event that may affect the operation of the vessel.
 Coral Expeditions suggests that you do not arrive on the day of embarkation or depart on the day of disembarkation due to any changes that may occur in scheduling.